 What is Beocat?

 Beocat is the HPC cluster at Kansas State University.
-It is run by the Computer Science department.
+It is run by the Institute for Computational Research, which is a function of the Computer Science department.
 Beocat is available to any educational researcher in the state of Kansas (and his or her collaborators) without cost.
 Priority access is given to those researchers who have contributed resources.

 Beocat is actually comprised of several different cluster computing systems